Amazon's tax-free European profits drop after IRS clamp-down

 According to a filing with the U.S. Tax Court in December 2012, the IRS has argued that Amazon Europe Holding should have paid much more to the U.S. affiliates, A9.com Inc and Amazon Technologies Inc., for the rights it received.

 If Amazon Europe Holding had paid more, this would have increased Amazon group's U.S. taxable income.
-The IRS said Amazon Europe should have paid the U.S. arm an additional $110 million in cost-sharing payments in 2006 alone.
+The IRS said Amazon Europe should have paid the U.S. arm an additional $110 million (65.5 million pounds) in cost-sharing payments in 2006 alone.

 Amazon took a legal challenge against the IRS claims, saying its 2005-to-2011 payments were appropriate, the December 2012 court filing said.